Preparing Work for Entry

 - In addition, the schools which the Overall Winners attend will receive prizes of art materials.

 - Schools and co-ordinating organisations should register their participation in the exhibition via the Google form on this website here: http://cambsyoungartists.org/register-your-interest/.
-Work for entry in the exhibition (clearly labelled) should then be delivered to the main reception of Sawston Village College between 21-25 January.
+Work for entry in the exhibition (clearly labelled) should then be delivered to the main reception of Kimbolton School between 3rd and 7th February 2020.
 Please note that the reception is open during the week from 8.30am-4.00pm.

-- All work accepted into the competition will be displayed at the CAYAC Exhibition in the Henry Morris Hall at Sawston Village College from Friday, 22 February to Saturday, 23 February 2019.
+- All work accepted into the competition will be displayed at the CAYAC Exhibition in the from Friday, 13th March to Saturday, 14th March 2020.
 Visitors may attend on the Friday or Saturday.
 On the Friday, the exhibition will be open from 10.00am to 4.00pm.
-On the Saturday, the exhibition will be open from 10.00am to 5.00pm.
-(Note that Arts Society visitors are expected on Friday, 22 February, and schools and families on Saturday, 23 February, with the prize giving taking place in the Henry Morris Hall at 3pm.)
+(Note that Arts Society visitors are expected on Friday 13th March, and schools and families on Saturday, 14th March, with the prize giving taking place in the State Rooms, Kimbolton at 3pm.)

 - All work will be returned to participating schools at the close of the exhibition.